 In the mulligan, you are looking to keep Doomsayer and Blessing of Wisdom.
 Doomsayer is the only card that matters, but Blessing of Wisdom gives you more chance of finding it by keeping it in your hand, rather than throwing it away.

-The next part of the game revolves around trying to be in a reasonable position to clear the board after The Lich King's version of Frostmourne is played on Turn 7.
-This card summons six Trapped Souls, and also removes minions from his side of the board, which are re-summoned when the Trapped Souls are killed.
+The next part of the game revolves around trying to be in a reasonable position to clear the board after The Lich King's version ofis played on Turn 7.
+This card summons six s, and also removes minions from his side of the board, which are re-summoned when the Trapped Souls are killed.
 The mechanics of Turn 7 are also important to understand.
 The Lich King will not attack with his minions, instead choosing to play Frostmourne, he will attack with Frostmourne but nothing else on this turn.

-If Doomsayer is unavailable, clearing the board as much as possible before Turn 7, followed by an Equality and any of Abomination, Consecration, or Wild Pyromancer, will clear the board efficiently.
+If Doomsayer is unavailable, clearing the board as much as possible before Turn 7, followed by an Abomination, , or Wild Pyromancer, will clear the board efficiently.
 It will however give your opponent a Pyromancer, and also mean you are lacking much needed clears later in the game.
-If you are in a hurry to complete the adventure, you should concede if you cannot play Doomsayer on Turn 7.
+If you are in a hurry to complete the adventure, you should concede if you cannot play Doomsayer on Turn 7.and any of

 To win the game, you will need to have played Uther of the Ebon Blade and have enough Mana to Hero Power four times.
 This means that the cost of your Auctionmaster Beardo plus three of your spells must total no more than 2.
 In some situations you can use your Hero Power and have the minion survive.
 In these games, you have four surplus Mana, and things will fall into place much more easily.